Age-Related Macular Degeneration Treatment

 - Examine the back of the eye — After dilating your pupils, we use a special instrument (a slit lamp) to examine the back of your eye.
 We’re looking for a mottled appearance that’s caused by drusen, the yellow deposits that form under the retina.

-- Fluorescein angiography — After we inject a colored dye into an arm vein we use a special camera to take several pictures as the dye travels through the blood vessels in your eye.
-The images will show if you have retinal changes or abnormal blood vessels, which are a sign of wet macular degeneration.
+- Fluorescein angiography — After we inject a colored dye into an arm vein, we use a special camera to take several pictures as the dye travels through the blood vessels in your eye.
+The images will show if you have retinal changes or abnormal blood vessels, which are signs of wet macular degeneration.

 - Optical coherence tomography — These imaging tests create detailed cross-section images of the retina.
 This helps identify areas where the retina is thinning, thickening, or swelling.
 These can be due to fluid accumulation from leaking blood vessels in and under your retina.